telerik/kendo-themes/packages/core/docs/customization-elevation.md

 ---
 title: Customizing Elevation
-description: "Refer to the list of the Kendo UI Bootstrap theme variables available for customization."
+description: "Refer to the list of the Kendo UI Theme Core theme variables available for customization."
-slug: variables_kendothemebootstrap_elevation
+slug: variables_kendothemecore_elevation
 position: 9
 ---